phoityne/pty-mcp-server/README.md

 - **`pty-ghci`**
   Launches a GHCi session within a specified project directory, loading a target Haskell file.
   Supports argument passing and live code interaction.

-- **`pty-message`**
-  Sends input to an existing PTY session (e.g., `df -k`) without needing full context of the current terminal state.
-  Abstracts interaction in a programmable way.

 - **`Scriptable CLI Integration`**
   The `pty-mcp-server` supports execution of shell scripts associated with registered tools defined in `tools-list.json`.
 Each tool must be registered by name, and a corresponding shell script (`.sh`) should exist in the configured `scripts/` directory.